kchavez05/boulder-co-health/README.md

     A. Filtered to include only Facility ID and inspection and violation-related columns, as all other data will be provided by Google.

     B. Investigated null values in Violation Type and Violation Status columns.
-Null Violation Type was eliminated; null Violation Status would be addressed in SQL.
+Null Violation Type was ignored; null Violation Status would be addressed in SQL.

     C. After inspecting datatypes and changing Inspection Date to a datetime datatype, the data was exported to a new CSV to be loaded into the database.